 - FDV can be calculated by the maximum supply of coins or tokens by their current price.

 - FDV is an important metric to consider as it provides insight into the coin's future supply, particularly if its inflationary or deflationary.

 Market capitalization, or market cap, is one metric that investors commonly utilize to measure the popularity of cryptocurrencies.
 However, another metric that can help investors evaluate the future potential of a cryptocurrency’s price is the fully diluted market cap.

-While sharing a similar name, market cap and full diluted market speak to different aspects of a cryptocurrency project.
-Understanding the difference between the two can give investor’s an edge and assist with finding the best opportunities.
+While sharing a similar name, market cap, and fully diluted market speak to different aspects of a cryptocurrency project.
+Understanding the difference between the two can give investors an edge and assist with finding the best opportunities.
 In this guide, we will clarify the difference between market cap and fully diluted market cap, highlight the important implications of using the fully diluted market cap, and explain why the fully diluted market cap should be considered when evaluating cryptocurrencies.

 What Is A Crypto Market Cap?